 For Incremental Backups.
-For a series of incremental backups, if a keyring plugin other than keyring_encrypted_file is being used on the server, users can provide a different value for -- encrypt-password for any of the full or incremental backup in the backup sequence.
+For a series of incremental backups, if a keyring plugin or component other than component\keyring\encrypted\file is being used on the server, users can provide a different value for --encrypt-password for any of the full or incremental backup in the backup sequence.
 However, the password used to make the specific full or incremental backup must be provided to restore that backup.
-When starting the server after restoring a series of incremental backups, the password used for the restore of the last incremental backup should be supplied to the server (except for a MySQL Community Server, which will start with the keyring_file plugin and does not require the keyring_encrypted_file_password option to start).
+When starting the server after restoring a series of incremental backups, the password used for the restore of the last incremental backup should be supplied to the server.